FabrizioElvidio/simple-bitwarden-json-duplicates-remover/README.md

-The script is still in development and has only been tested with logins and no folders
+The script is still in development and has only been tested with login